sagemath/trac_to_gh/Issue 6854.md

 # Issue 6854: Something weird in the implementation of InfinitePolynomialRing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6854

 Original creator: ncohen